(OH pee um TING chur)

 Documentation of allergenic cross-reactivity for opioids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Adults: Diarrhea: 6 mg of undiluted opium tincture (10 mg/mL) 4 times daily
+Diarrhea: Oral: 6 mg of undiluted opium tincture (10 mg/mL) 4 times daily

 Store at 68°F to 77°F (20°C to 25°C).
 Protect from light.